Cleveland Clinic logo

 What does the synovial membrane do?

 Your synovial membranes protect the joints they surround.
 They form what’s called a synovial capsule around your joints.
-They work with your cartilage, tendons and ligaments to reduce friction between the bones in your joints — especially when you’re moving them.
+They work with your cartilage, tendons and ligaments to reduce friction between the bones in your joints.
+This is especially true when you move a joint.

-How the synovial membrane works depends on which kind of joint it’s protecting.
+How the synovium works depends on which kind of joint it’s protecting.

-The synovial membrane in your elbow lubricates your joint as you bend and straighten your arm.
-It prevents the ends of your upper arm bone (humerus) and the bones in your lower arm (your radius and ulna) from rubbing together.
+For example, the membrane in your elbow lubricates your joint as you bend and straighten your arm.
+It prevents the ends of your upper arm bone and the bones in your lower arm (your radius and ulna) from rubbing together.

-In your hip, the synovial membrane reduces friction between the rounded head of your thigh bone (femur) and the indented socket in your pelvis that it fits into.
+The membrane in your hip reduces friction between the rounded head of your thigh bone and the socket in your pelvis that it fits into.

 Anatomy

-Synovial membranes protect your joints that involve two bones moving together, including your:
+A synovium protects any of your joints where two bones move together, including your:

 Advertisement